 Patients almost always have the same look on their face when we talk about ovarian cysts.
 It’s that look of, “OMG, I have a ticking time-bomb in my pelvis!”
 I worry that they imagine a giant green blob growing larger and larger inside them, like a Chia pet, that might one day suddenly explode.

 The good news is that this imaginative view of an ovarian cyst is far worse than the reality.
-Many women will have an ovarian cyst at some point in their lives, and most won’t even know it.
+If you have ovaries, there’s a good chance you’ll have a cyst at some point or another, and a good chance you won’t even know it if you do.

 But what do ovarian cysts have to do with birth control?
 Many hormonal contraceptive methods—like the pill, the patch, the ring, and the shot—affect the ovaries.
 These methods lead to fewer cysts, while other methods can cause more.
 Let’s start with a quick review of what’s going on “in there, down there.”